 As a child growing up in the pentecostal church I was very well aware that we were not like the churches on TV who sat quietly in their seats while their pastors calmly exegeted texts that were devised by catholic priests.
 Those pastors could speak in a whisper and still be heard on the back row of the church, however my church was a bit different.

 Many of you are well aware of what it’s like to be taught by pentecostals so I’ll spare you the gory details, but just know after some years in the church, I left because there were too many things that did not make sense and even more ideas that should have received attention, but were ignored AND you were crucified if you wanted to think or use your mind.

 Like many of you, I left because the concept of an eternal hell did not resonate with me in light of the many dreams of reincarnation and spirit visions that I was blessed to have as a “Pisces” child.

-Similarities Between Voodoo and Pentecostalism
+What are the Similarities Between Voodoo and Pentecostalism?

-1. Devotional service/ praise and worship is a lot like the initial singing and movement in a Voodoo service.
-Both ceremonies are typically accompanied by the beating of drums and the purposes of our singing and movements are to raise energy, to unlock portals for unearthly gifts, and to lure the spirit, many of which the church knew NOT, but we called everything the holy ghost.
+1. Devotional service/ praise and worship is a lot like the initial singing and dance in a Voodoo service.
+Both ceremonies are typically accompanied by the beating of drums, and the purposes of our singing and movements are to raise energy, to unlock portals for unearthly gifts, and to lure the spirit, many of which the church knew NOT, but we called everything the holy ghost.
 We did not know the names of any other spirits because it was forbidden to read anything other than the holy book from Europe!

-4. As African-Americans we did not know the true history of what we were doing, it had just been passed down to us and we worshipped like our forefathers before us, just had to call it something different with the taskmaster watching.
+4. As African-Americans we did not know the true history of what we were doing, it had just been passed down to us and we worshipped like our forefathers before us, but had to call it something different with the taskmaster watching.
 And don’t even begin to think it started with Azusa, that’s just when we wrote it down, and news reporters even called that the Occult.
-However in some black churches, you could get kicked out for that kind of stuff because it wasn’t dignified, it was indicative of lack of civilisation.
+However in some black churches, you could get kicked out for that kind of stuff because it wasn’t dignified, it was indicative of lack of education.

-There’s a Reason for Everything
+There’s a Reason for Everything.